meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 ---
 layout: post
-title: A Critique of the Open Letter Calling for the Deplatforming of RMS
+title: A Critique of the Open Letter Calling for the Removal of RMS
 sitemap: false
 ---